stackhawk/code-example-hawk-api/README.md

 The `ui/` folder contains a stub of the Typescript/React/Redux based UI.

 You should fork this project and implement the UI based on the design.
+The UI mocks are purposefully low fidelity and should be interpreted for actual component and view design.

+Be creative and demonstrate your UI skills!

 ## Dependencies